DoPlan-dev/CLI/wiki/01-Getting-Started/03-First-Project.md

 💡 Next steps:
    • Type /dev to start the next task
-   • Type /status to see overall progress
+   • Type /sys status to see overall progress
 ```

 **Achievements?** If you earned any, you'll see: